kevinklinegargar/minislack/README.md

 * **Group Messaging**
 	* Able to edit the participants.
 	* User does not involve in the group message cannot access the room.
+Will give a warning message.
 	* Real time update to all users for the newly created rooms.
 	* Notification indicator if a room has a new message but the user is in a different room.
+	* Only rooms that the user is a participant will appear on the list.